 Take your own car if you have experience driving in hilly and rocky terrains, or else hire a taxi with an experienced driver.
 Only hardcore bikers should take a bike trip to Manali.

-Alternatively take a bus from Delhi to Manali.
+Alternatively, take a bus from Delhi to Manali.
 Private bus operators offer tickets for as low as Rs 1000.
 Self-hire cars are also available at good discounts online.
-The shortest distance between two cities is roughly 550 kilometers, reachable in 11 to 12 hours by road.
+The shortest distance between two cities is roughly 550 kilometres, reachable in 11 to 12 hours by road.

 There are three scenic routes you can take.
 Find them mentioned below.